chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_recipe_cookbook_dependencies.rst

 .. note:: Declaring cookbook dependencies is not required with |chef solo|.

-For example, if the following recipe is included in a cookbook named "my_app":
+For example, if the following recipe is included in a cookbook named ``my_app``:

 .. code-block:: ruby

-   include_recipe "apache2::mod_ssl"
+   include_recipe 'apache2::mod_ssl'

 Then the |metadata rb| file for that cookbook would have:

 .. code-block:: ruby

-   depends "apache2"
+   depends 'apache2'